grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-annotations-for-data-source-plugins.md

   - annotations
 ---

-You can add support to your plugin for annotations that will insert information into Grafana alerts.
-This guide explains how to add support for [annotations](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/) to a data source plugin.
+You can add support to your plugin for annotation queries that will insert information into Grafana alerts.
+This guide explains how to add support for [annotation queries](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/) to a data source plugin.

-## Support annotations in your data source plugin
+## Support annotation queries in your data source plugin

 To enable annotations, simply add two lines of code to your plugin.
 Grafana uses your default query editor for editing annotation queries.